Cleavers in Springtime

 Interestingly, a patient case study published in the British Medical Journal (Quinlan, 1883) gives an account of fresh cleavers applied as a poultice on chronic leg ulcers three times a day and within a month, the size of the ulcers had reduced by 50%.
 The author also suggested the plant material could be stored as silage in the same manner as cattle feed as it was only possible to harvest the plant during the growing season.
 Other uses include anti-inflammatory, antimicrobial and cardioprotective effects with accounts of the juice used to treat breast cysts and reduce fluid retention.
 In a study by Atmaca et al., (2016) a methanol extract of cleavers was shown to have potential anticancer effects against breast cancer cells without impairing normal breast epithelial cells.

 Traditionally cleavers was mixed with nettles and other herbs including dandelion and burdock in homemade spring beers and given to the elderly for gout and arthritic complaints.
 A simple infusion is made by pouring boiling water over a handful of young leaves and stems in a tea pot and leaving to brew for 10 -15 minutes before drinking.
 To make a cold infusion, cover the cut herb with spring water and leave it to steep overnight and drink 1-3 cups throughout the following day.
 Can be stored 24 hours in the fridge although best drunk the day after steeping.
 The juice of the plant is obtained by finely cutting the young leaves and stems before squeezing or passing the plant through a juicing machine.
+Alternatively, you could try a more traditional method, finely chop the young leaves, pound in a pestle and mortar until moist, place in a scalded muslin cloth and with the aid of a wood spoon, twist the cloth and extract the juice.
 You can also preserve the juice by freezing in ice cube trays.
 Alternatively, mix the juice with an equal amount of honey or vegetable glycerine and store in a sterilised screw top jar in the fridge.
 Barker (2001) says the juice should be taken in large doses of 1-3 teaspoons up to 3 times daily.
 Young cleavers can also be chopped and added to salads, made into a pesto with garlic and walnuts or blended in a smoothie alone or mixed with other herbs and fruits.
 Later in the season the plant becomes quite tough and is best chopped and added to soups and stews or boiled/steamed/stir-fried and buttered as a vegetable.

 Please note: When foraging from the wild make sure you have identified the plant correctly and if unsure, ask some one who does know before you harvest.
 Only take what you need for personal use, leaving plenty of plants behind to grow for the future.